 I don’t know why yesterday’s incident triggered so much past trauma for me.
-It shook me to my core and effected the rest of my day.
+It shook me to my core and affected the rest of my day.
 I felt helpless in that moment, fear washing over me as he ran towards a busy intersection with cars.
 I felt like I had no control.

 I’ve spent my entire adult life always trying to control everything I can to keep myself balanced and from ruminating over my traumatic past.
 I try to have control over all the bad things that could possibly occur, hoping to prevent or foresee things before they happen.

 I guess my point in sharing this is that I want to be transparent about the fact that I still have a hell of a long way to go before I don’t allow one incident to trigger a whole past of traumatic incidents from childhood to adulthood.
 It’s interesting how trauma hides itself in the body, it sticks with you even when you’re not aware.
 And it comes to the surface out of nowhere.
 Flooding out of your eyes in the form of tears.
 Don’t fight it, let it out.
 Let your past trauma make itself seen and release it through your tears.
 Feel the fear, the pain, the worry, and release it.